alphagov/monitoring-doc/documentation/prometheus-design-principles.md

       * the global prometheus may aggregate instance-level time series into service-level

+You may also limit the metrics collected at the global level to those which you really care about (e.g. those which form a Service Level Objective which impacts a Service Level Agreement you'd rather not break)

+In the event of an issue you could then debug further by querying the local Prometheus server with a more granular view of the system.

 ## Alerting

 A lot of Prometheus's philosophy on alerting is derived from